Why Do You Feel Mentally Exhausted Even Without Physical Effort? The Shocking Truth Draining Your Mind Every Day

 Why Is Overthinking One of the Most Dangerous Causes of Mental Fatigue?

 Overthinking is one of the hidden reasons behind modern psychological exhaustion.
 When people spend hours analyzing the future, replaying past mistakes, or worrying about daily decisions, the brain remains in a constant state of energy consumption.
 The human mind needs moments of calmness to restore emotional balance, but excessive thinking prevents the brain from entering a relaxed state.
+That is why many individuals feel mentally exhausted even during days when they accomplish very little physically.

 The Impact of Social Media on Modern Mental Exhaustion